xdxdhh/personal_blog/_posts/projects/2024-09-23-new-cars-on-roads.md

 Thankfully a combination of good old GIMP with Canva saved me, and I obtained a somewhat acceptable chart.

 ![Cars posters proof of concept]({% projects_url cars_gauge.png %}){: .center-block style="width: 50%; max-width: 300px; height: auto;" }

+The other charts were not that difficult to get, and by doing the labels in Canva it was even easier.